a-bonus/a-bonus.github.io/m4-lecture.md

 - ✅ Drinking affects gaming style somehow
 - ❌ She doesn't know if more alcohol = more/less prosocial behavior
 - ❌ She doesn't know if the effect is linear or more complex

+> **🔗 How to Report Post-Hoc Results:** Once you've run post-hoc tests and identified specific differences, see [Part 9: Decision Framework and Reporting](#part-9-decision-framework-and-reporting) for APA format examples showing how to report both the omnibus F-test and post-hoc test results together.

 <div class="knowledge-check">
   <h4>🧠 Knowledge Check: Post-Hoc Tests and Interpretation</h4>